-I am a PhD Candidate at the University of Michigan.
+I am an economist in the division of Monetary Affairs, Monetary Studies at the Board of Governors of Federal Reserve.
 My research applies search theoretic models to analyses of labor markets and labor market policy.
 In particular, I focus on firms' choices of wage formation mechanisms and the implications of these for worker outcomes and empirical identification.
 I am also interested in application of search theoretic models to financial and product markets.

 Search Theory, Macroeconomics, Labor EconomicsContact:

-+1 (202) 445-0356
++1 (202) 973-7407

 The views and materials in this website do not reflect the views of the Board of Governors of the Federal Reserve System or other members of its staff.